stellar-deprecated/solar/docs/css-guide.md

 line height should be expressed as unitless numbers

 ## Credits & attribution
-Shoutouts to a lot of the people who have written and taught about the practices that solar uses.
+Shoutouts to a lot of the people who have written and taught about the practices that solar builds upon.
 Specifically but not limited to: @necolas, @mdo, @fat.

 - Style guide > CSS selector syntax: @necolas (suit), Yandex (BEM)
 - Style guide > format (modified) (CC BY 3.0): @necolas (https://github.com/necolas/idiomatic-css)